open-quantum-safe/liboqs-cpp/README.md

 **liboqs-cpp** offers a C++ wrapper for the master branch of [Open Quantum Safe](https://openquantumsafe.org/) [liboqs](https://github.com/open-quantum-safe/liboqs/) C library, which is a C library for quantum-resistant cryptographic algorithms.

-The wrapper is written in standard C++11, hence in the following it is assumed that you have access to a C++11 compliant complier. liboqs-cpp has been extensively tested on Linux, macOS and Windows systems.
+The wrapper is written in standard C++11, hence in the following it is assumed that you have access to a C++11 compliant complier. liboqs-cpp has been extensively tested on Linux, macOS and Windows platforms.
 Continuous integration is provided via Travis CI and AppVeyor.

 ## Pre-requisites